 Following his service, he earned a BA degree from Southern Methodist University.
 In 1950, the University of Edinburgh in Scotland awarded him a Diploma in English Studies.
 That same year, he married Helen Mackenzie of Prestonpans, Scotland on July 11, 1950.
 Bill did graduate work at the University of London, then obtained his Ph.D. from the University of Edinburgh in 1953.

-Bill taught at Texas A & M before joining the faculty at the then Tarleton Junior College in Stephenville, TX.
-He left Tarleton to become an Associate Professor of English at Missouri State Teachers College in Kirksville, MO.
-He returned in 1956 to become Chairman of the English & Languages Department as Tarleton was making the transition to a senior college and later a university.
+Bill taught at Texas A & M University before joining the faculty at the then Tarleton State College in Stephenville, TX.
+He left Tarleton to become an Associate Professor of English at Missouri State Teachers College in Kirksville, MO, returning in 1956 to become Chairman of the English & Languages Department as Tarleton was making the transition to a senior college, granting bachelor and graduate degrees.
 In 1960, he took a one-year leave of absence to teach at American University in Beirut, Lebanon, casting his vote for John F. Kennedy via mail-in ballot while overseas.
-He returned to Tarleton where he served as Professor and Chairman until August 1986.
+He returned to Tarleton where he served as department head until August 1986.
 Shortly thereafter, he was named Professor Emeritus and continued teaching until January 1998, having served Tarleton for over 40 years.

 Bill was a good friend, great mentor, and prolific reader.
 He was a man who appreciated words, well told stories, spirited conversation, and a well-turned phrase.